Makai HR Hawaii Business Owner Spotlight: Sapateiro Jiu-Jitsu Academy

 A. “We’ve been open for about a year and it’s been slowly growing.
 Our goal is to grow the student base and increase both the kids’ and adults’ programs and grow the student base.
 I want to help more people get started and to help them realize that Brazilian Jiu-Jitsu is a lifestyle activity that can help improve their health, confidence, and longevity by providing benefits that go beyond the mat.”

 Q. What are the benefits and challenges of owning a Jiu-Jitsu business in Hawaii?

-A. Benefits: “The greatest benefits to owning Sapateiro are the satisfaction I get in seeing my vision play out and the progress that each new student makes as they try something new, struggle and ultimately succeed.
+A. Benefits: “The greatest benefit to owning Sapateiro is the satisfaction I get in seeing my vision play out and the progress that each new student makes as they try something new, struggle and ultimately succeed.
 I’ve found that a lot of people start Jiu-Jitsu because they want to get in shape or because their friends tell them about our school.
 I never push students to compete but I have found a lot of people are quite naturally competitive and end up wanting to compete.
 If a student wishes to compete, I always support them.
 When they meet their goal, it makes me very happy and proud.”

 Challenge: “The greatest challenge to running a Jiu-Jitsu school in Honolulu is that the business is quite saturated with several schools within one mile or two of each other and we’re also competing with a huge range of outdoor recreation and sports options.
 It can be a challenge to attract and retain students.”

 Q. Do you have a personal or professional motto?

 A. “Just because it’s hard doesn’t mean you shouldn’t try.
 It’s okay to do it wrong, and try again.”